Resource constraints, lack of understanding, competitor response sited as top reasons.

 CMS has the herculean task to audit all providers for compliance and enforce corrective actions (i.e., $300 per day, per hospital), when necessary.
 As CMS continues to monitor and enforce the ruling, listening to feedback, answering questions, and standardizing the mechanics of files to drive consistency will be critical for such a broad-based auditing.

-Additionally, large insurance carriers are already scanning the market to add to their market intelligence of reimbursement relative to key competitors.
+Large insurance carriers are already scanning the market to add to their market intelligence of reimbursement relative to key competitors.
 Specifically, national carriers (e.g., Blue Cross, UnitedHealthcare, Cigna, and Aetna) are particularly interested in this data.
 This will likely continue to be a focus of their competitive intelligence with increased investment in AI-enabled tools and other resources to mine this data.
 Payers need to understand how to derive actionable insights from the data.

-And finally, consumers will become much more informed around out-of-pocket costs over time.
+Consumers will become much more informed around out-of-pocket costs over time.
 Ultimately, the average consumer of healthcare services will prefer the patient estimator tool to get the clearest picture of what they can expect their out-of-pocket costs to be.
 The challenge will be how the data are presented to patients to ensure full understanding and/or limitations of the estimates, and how it impacts their choices.

 Why are hospitals not compliant?